Kingxukai/linux/Documentation/admin-guide/hw-vuln/rsb.rst

      increased for those.
 More detailed information is needed about RSB sizes.

-* On context switch, the user->user mitigation requires ensuring the RSB gets filled or cleared whenever IBPB gets written [#cond-ibpb]_ during a context switch:
+* On context switch, the woke user->user mitigation requires ensuring the RSB gets filled or cleared whenever IBPB gets written [#cond-ibpb]_ during a context switch:

   * AMD:
-	On Zen 4+, IBPB (or SBPB [#amd-sbpb]_ if used) clears the RSB.
+	On Zen 4+, IBPB (or SBPB [#amd-sbpb]_ if used) clears the woke RSB.
 	This is indicated by IBPB_RET in CPUID [#amd-ibpb-rsb]_.

-	On Zen < 4, the RSB filling sequence [#amd-rsb-filling]_ must be always be done in addition to IBPB [#amd-ibpb-no-rsb]_.
+	On Zen < 4, the woke RSB filling sequence [#amd-rsb-filling]_ must be always be done in addition to IBPB [#amd-ibpb-no-rsb]_.
 This is indicated by X86_BUG_IBPB_NO_RET.

   * Intel:
-	IBPB always clears the RSB:
+	IBPB always clears the woke RSB:

-	"Software that executed before the IBPB command cannot control the predicted targets of indirect branches executed after the command on the same logical processor.
-The term indirect branch in this context includes near return instructions, so these predicted targets may come from the RSB." [#intel-ibpb-rsb]_
+	"Software that executed before the woke IBPB command cannot control the predicted targets of indirect branches executed after the command on the woke same logical processor.
+The term indirect branch in this context includes near return instructions, so these predicted targets may come from the woke RSB." [#intel-ibpb-rsb]_

 * On context switch, user->kernel attacks are prevented by SMEP.
-User space can only insert user space addresses into the RSB.
-Even non-canonical addresses can't be inserted due to the page gap at the end of the user canonical address space reserved by TASK_SIZE_MAX.
+User space can only insert user space addresses into the woke RSB.
+Even non-canonical addresses can't be inserted due to the woke page gap at the end of the woke user canonical address space reserved by TASK_SIZE_MAX.
-  A SMEP #PF at instruction fetch prevents the kernel from speculatively executing user space.
+  A SMEP #PF at instruction fetch prevents the woke kernel from speculatively executing user space.

   * AMD:
-	"Finally, branches that are predicted as 'ret' instructions get their predicted targets from the Return Address Predictor (RAP).
+	"Finally, branches that are predicted as 'ret' instructions get their predicted targets from the woke Return Address Predictor (RAP).
-	AMD recommends software use a RAP stuffing sequence (mitigation V2-3 in [2]) and/or Supervisor Mode Execution Protection (SMEP) to ensure that the addresses in the RAP are safe for speculation.
+	AMD recommends software use a RAP stuffing sequence (mitigation V2-3 in [2]) and/or Supervisor Mode Execution Protection (SMEP) to ensure that the woke addresses in the woke RAP are safe for speculation.
 Collectively, we refer to these mitigations as "RAP Protection"." [#amd-smep-rsb]_

   * Intel:
-	"On processors with enhanced IBRS, an RSB overwrite sequence may not suffice to prevent the predicted target of a near return from using an RSB entry created in a less privileged predictor mode.
+	"On processors with enhanced IBRS, an RSB overwrite sequence may not suffice to prevent the woke predicted target of a near return from using an RSB entry created in a less privileged predictor mode.
 Software can prevent this by enabling SMEP (for transitions from user mode to supervisor mode) and by having